• Skip to primary navigation

 How to Make Brown Sugar French Toast

-First, whisk the eggs, half and half, brown sugar, cinnamon, nutmeg, and salt in a bowl or dish.
+First, whisk together the eggs, half-and-half, brown sugar, cinnamon, nutmeg, and salt until well combined.

 Whisked custard mixture for french toast and bread soaking in custard.